Scientific report shows how commissioned photography gives you more bang for your buck

 SS Nomadic restoration

 Great to see so much progress on the Nomadic over the last few weeks and I have been really lucky with the weather for shooting on the ship.
-This pic is the first piece of above deck structure being craned into place and the same week I shot the hot riveting process from start to finish.
+This industrial photography pic is the first piece of above deck structure being craned into place and the same week I shot the hot riveting process from start to finish.
 Unlike 100 years ago, when young boys diced with death and hot coal burners, the rivets are inductively heated now and the hammering is done by air.

 Posted in Local news | Leave a comment